CodeAssociate/CA.Blocks.DataAccess/docs/quick-how-to/execute-non-query.md

 ```

-Example Executing a DDL ensuring the return is -1 as it is a DDL statement
+Example executing a DDL, ensuring the return is -1 as it is a DDL statement:
 ```C#
         public bool CreateTableExample1()
         {